 Having good oral hygiene and keeping your yearly dental checkups can prevent most dental conditions, including periodontal disease, the leading cause for tooth loss in the U.S. according to medical studies.
 In fact, periodontal disease affects nearly half of all people aged 30 and above according to information from the Centers for Disease Control and Prevention (CDC).
 Receding gums are a symptom of periodontitis, or inflamed periodontal tissues, that can cause other more serious problems.

 One of the signs of receding gums is that the top part of the tooth, that’s by the gum line, is exposed and you can experience tooth sensitivity to hot or cold food or even air temperature.
 That can be an early sign of the condition.

+Of course, one of the best ways to identify possible gum disease and gum recession early is by watching for any changes in your gum health.
 If you visit our office regularly, we will keep an eye on your gums, especially if you have bleeding gums or increased plaque production.

 What Causes Receding Gums?

 Aside from poor oral hygiene, there are other reasons that can cause receding gums.

 - Genetics – Some people are more susceptible than others to both gum disease (about one-third of the population) and gum recession.
 If you are among the unlucky ones who have excess tartar due to your mouth’s natural composition, you may be more at risk of having receding gums at some point.

 - Brushing Too Hard – Believe it or not, using too much pressure when you brush or using a hard bristle brush can also contribute to receding gums.